 A little about me

 A couple nerdy facts first: I’m an INFJ (Meyers-Briggs Personality Test) with occasional P tendencies and an HSP (Highly Sensitive Person).

 I am a stay-at-home wife in Mississippi with my husband, John Mark.
 I love Christmas, animals, organization, and my ever-patient husband.
 Bugs, loud noises, messes, crowds, and rudeness are the worst.
 God is my first passion and my first love.
 Without Him I would truly be nothing.

-I’ve loved to write since I was a little girl — it’s all I’ve ever seen myself doing.
+I’ve loved to write since I was a little girl — it’s all I’ve ever seen myself doing (other than being a wife and mom).
 I went to Auburn University to get a degree in English/Professional Writing, and ended up falling in love with blogging.